glu-factory/glu/README.md

 #### glu(cmd, callback)

-For long running processes that might return multiple values before exiting, then provide a callback function.
+For long running processes that might return multiple values before exiting, glu provides a callback function.
 The callback function is called every time the child process prints to `stdout` or `stderr`.
 This happens until the child process exits.

 ```js
 glu('ping google.com', ([stdout, stderr]) => {